volodymyrprokopyuk/kotlin-sdp/README.md

 **How**.
 The `Leaf` and the `Composite` classes implement the `Component` interface.
 The `Leaf` class implements the request directly while the `Composite` class forwards recursively the request to composite's children<br/>
 **Example**.
 The `Expression`=`Component` is a uniform `Component` interface.
 The `Operand`=`Leaf` implements the request directly by returning the operand value.
-The `Operation`=`Composite` implements the request recustively by evaluating its right and left expressions and than applying the actual operation to the results of the left and right expression evaluations
+The `Operation`=`Composite` implements the request recursively by evaluating its right and left expressions and than applying the actual operation to the results of the left and right expression evaluations